e-gov/DHX-adapter/docs/java-library-usage-guide.md

 Above, the `@Service` tag specifies that DHX Java library uses now `dhxImplementationSpecificService` custom implementation.
 Therefore the document receiving and sending internal functionality uses `CustomDhxImplementationSpecificService` as callback interface now.

-##Address book creation and renewal interface
+## 9. Address book creation and renewal interface

 In DHX addressing, the developer needs to bear in mind that, it is not sufficient to use only the registration code of an organization.
 For unique addressing, the combination `registrationCode + subsystem` should be used.